asimihsan/udacity-carnd-t1-p3-behavioral-cloning/README.md

 In order to collect training data:

 - I drove twice clockwise and twice counter-clockwise on each of track 1 and track 2.
 - After some initial model training and testing, I identified parts of track 1 and track 2 that the model found difficult and collected additional "recovery" data.
-I would deliberate start the car on the extreme left/right of the road, start recording, and return the car to the middle of the road.
+I would deliberately start the car on the extreme left/right of the road, start recording, and return the car to the middle of the road.
 By doing so the model would learn to associate driving close to and onto the edges of the road with recovering to the center of the road.

 ### Sampling to flatten the distribution of angles